Who are we?

 *Where this happens, safeguards are put in place to ensure that your information is secure.

-We may disclose information to other partners where it is necessary, either to comply with a legal obligation, or where permitted under the General Data Protection Regulation/Data Protection Act, e.g. where the disclosure is necessary for the purposes of the prevention and/or detection of crime.
+We may disclose information to other partners where it is necessary, either to comply with a legal obligation, or where permitted under the General Data Protection Regulation/Data Protection Act, for example, where the disclosure is necessary for the purposes of the prevention and/or detection of crime.

 We may disclose information when necessary to prevent risk of harm to an individual.

-You have the right to object to FRS processing your personal data where we are performing a task in the public interest/exercise of public authority.
+You have the right to object to FRS processing your personal data where we are performing a task in the public interest/exercise of official authority or under our legitimate interests.

 We try to ensure that any information we hold about you is correct.
 There may be situations where you find the information we hold is no longer accurate and you have the right to request that this is corrected.

-If we have asked for your consent in order to process your personal data you can withdraw this consent in whole or in party at any time.
+If we have asked for your consent in order to process your personal data you can withdraw this consent in whole or in part at any time.

 You are legally entitled to request access to any information about you that we hold, and a copy.
 This is known as a subject access request.
-Further information can be found here, where a request can be made on-line, or email firstname.lastname@example.org.
-Alternatively, you can write to us at Information Management & Request Team, Fife Council, Fife House, Glenrothes, Fife, KY7 5HX.
+Further information can be found here, where a request can be made on-line, or email email@example.com.
+Alternatively, you can write to Information Management & Request Team, Fife Council, Fife House, Glenrothes, Fife, KY7 5HX.
+Fife Council will process your request on behalf of FRS.

 Changes to this privacy notice